Frenk3D/ing-sw-2022-Previtera-Riccardi-Scaccia/README.md

 Model: ~88%

+### Other useful info/links:
 Peer-reviews, JavaDoc (generable from intellij) and network protocol messages are in the deliverables folder.

-### Other useful links: